ronkeizer/pkpdsim-docs/error.md

 # Residual error

-PKPDsim has functionality to simulate residual errors on top of your observed data.
+PKPDsim can simulate residual errors on top of your observed data, which can be done with the `res_var` argument to the `sim()` function.
-The `res_var` argument to the `sim()` function can be used specify the residual error.
 This argument requires a `list()` with one or more of the following components:

 - `prop`: proportional error: $$y = y \cdot (1 + \mathcal{N}(0, prop))$$